RdeSwart/friends-quiz/README.md

 ### Wire frames

-As per The five planes, I used Balsamique Wireframes to conceptualize my vision for the quiz.
+As per The five planes, I used Balsamiq Wireframes to conceptualize my vision for the quiz.
 I made the main quiz on mobile and desktops to see how it would look.

 Mobile View:
 ![Mobile View](assets/readme-files/friends-quiz-mobile.png)